-With that said, you may continue to submit typed poems by mail for no additional fee at our new mailing address: 686 Cherry St. NW, Suite 333, Atlanta GA 30332-0161.
-If you choose to submit by regular mail, please enclose a S.A.S.E., with enough postage to return your poems.
+However, we are mindful about some poets’ lack of/ limited access to computers or the web, as well as the potential for financial hardship, particularly as more and more journals charge for submissions.
+(Those fees can really rack up–we know, because we ourselves are poets who publish).
+With that said, you may continue to submit typed poems by mail for free at our mailing address: 686 Cherry St. NW, Suite 333, Atlanta GA 30332-0161.
+If you choose to submit by regular mail, please enclose a cover letter with your contact information, including an e-mail address, and please include a S.A.S.E., with enough postage to return your poems.
 Otherwise, we will recycle manuscripts.

-Because of the fee associated with our contests, however, all contest submissions must use the online service.
+Because of the fee associated with our annual contest, however, all contest submissions must use the online service.

 For General Submissions, we prefer: